survivejs/webpack-book/manuscript/building/01_source_maps.md

 Assuming you are using a package that uses inline source maps in its distribution, you can use [source-map-loader](https://www.npmjs.com/package/source-map-loader) to make webpack aware of them.
 Without setting it up against the package, you will get minified debug output.
 Often you can skip this step as it is a special case.

+## Source Maps for Styling

+If you want to enable source maps for styling files, you can achieve this by enabling the `sourceMap` option.
+The same idea works with style loaders such as *css-loader*, *sass-loader*, and *less-loader*.

+The *css-loader* is [known to have issues](https://github.com/webpack-contrib/css-loader/issues/232) when you are using relative paths in imports.
+To overcome this problem, you should set an absolute public path (`output.publicPath`) that resolves to the server url.

 ## Conclusion

 Source maps can be convenient during development.
 They provide us with better means to debug our applications as we can still examine the original code over a generated one.
 They can be useful even for production usage and allow you to debug issues while serving a client-friendly version of your application.